The Collapse and Three-Dimensional Explosion of Three-Dimensional, vis \`a vis One-Dimensional, Massive-star Supernova Progenitor Models: Discussion

 \section{Discussion}

 Here, we investigate the preferential explosion of the 3D progenitors relative to their 1D progenitor counterparts.
 In the left panel of Fig.\,\ref{fig:explene}, we illustrate the net explosion energy (in Bethes, or 10$^{51}$ ergs), including the gravitational overburden of material exterior to our grid, as a function of time after bounce for all models.
 As suggested by the explosion morphology of Fig.\,\ref{fig:ent}, and the discussion in \S\ref{sec:results}, models with unipolar ejecta maintain higher explosion energies than those with dipolar ejecta (such as M12.5-3D3D, see also \citealt{2021Natur.589...29B}), perhaps due to the preferential neutrino heating into one hemisphere.
 Note that, within the first half second to second $-$ the temporal extent of our simulations $-$ only model FC15-3D3D reaches positive explosion energies.
 This is not concerning.
 Rather, simulations require multiple seconds to reach their final asymptotic explosion energies \citep{muller2017,burrows2020,2021Natur.589...29B,bollig2021}.
-Indeed, the energy growth rates for the M12.5-3D and FC15-3D3D models within the first half second are $\sim$0.15 and $\sim$0.3 Bethes per second, both larger than their 1D3D counterparts by $\sim$0.1 Bethes per second.
-The evolution of the M12.5-3D3D progenitor shows a similar diagnostic binding energy within the first $\sim$500 ms post bounce (the extent of our simulation) as \cite{muller_lowmass} (their Fig.\,3).
+Indeed, the energy growth rates for the M12.5-3D and FC15-3D3D models within the first half second are $\sim$0.35 and $\sim$0.7 Bethes per second, both larger than their 1D3D counterparts by $\sim$0.1 Bethes per second.
+The explosion energy of the M12.5-3D3D progenitor becomes positive at $\sim$500 ms post bounce (the extent of our simulation), similar to \cite{muller_lowmass} (their Fig.\,3), which studied the same progenitor in 3D.
 Similarly, in both studies, the shock radius reaches 1000 km approximately 500 ms after core-bounce (theirs is delayed by $\sim$60 ms as it stalls at $\sim$200 km), with shock revival corresponding to the accretion of the Si/O interface.
 Furthermore, we find that the 3D progenitors typically have smaller gravitational binding energies exterior to our grid.
 In the right panel of Fig.\,\ref{fig:explene}, we illustrate the baryonic proto-neutron star (PNS) masses and radii, with the models reaching final baryonic PNS masses between 1.6 and 1.7 M$_{\odot}$.